ceever/Radio-Browser.info.lua/README.md

 ex_Radio-Browser_info.lua (Search window):
 * Found under the VLC menu: View >> "Radio-Browser.info (Search)"
 * This can work standalone, without the other two add-ons/lua scripts.
+* Searches are sent unencrypted via http, due to performance and cerificate error reasons.
+Change the http to https in the lua script if you want.
 * Found radio stations are counted, and can be added to the regular (empty or non-empty) VLC playlist.
 * Dropdown lists will not update (counts nor values) if one of the others search parameters is specified.
 Thus, even when specific stations exist, e.g. "Codec: AAC+ (102)" and "Language: Albania (27)", together they might not produce any results.
 * In general, the more specific the search the less radio stations—some search parameters might exclude each other, e.g. language=afrikaans and country=Russia.